jonny-keen/aws-docs/lambda.md

 - Can develop directly in AWS console or deploy a compiled package.
 - Small simple functions to handle "events".
 - Events are JSON requests of any predefined format.
-- You only pay for the computation used when running the fucntion ie. pay nothing until the lambda is run.

 AWS hello world example below.